Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A boy holding a ball in a gym

-The most common type of HGH deficiency is called idiopathic HGH deficiency, and it predominantly affects children [6].
+The most common type of HGH deficiency is called idiopathic HGH deficiency, and it predominantly affects children, according to Johns Hopkins Medicine [6].

 Typical symptoms are slow growth and a height that is in the lowest 5th percentile.

-It can also delay puberty and cause long-term issues into adulthood.
+It can also delay puberty and cause long-term issues in adulthood.

 In order to treat poor growth in children, physicians often use synthetic HGH to increase muscle mass and bone development to a more normal level.